Building on the power of high-performance polyurethane insulation

 From the roof to the basement, PU and PIR rigid foams can be used in insulation boards for residential, industrial and commercial buildings.
 Sandwich panels with two metallic cover layers also benefit from these foams for large-area and efficient insulation in industrial and commercial buildings.
 Additionally, PIR foams are more robust, helping achieve better fire protection classifications than PU rigid foam.

 Digitalization is impacting every market, including the construction industry.
 With this in mind, we’re helping customers optimize the production of sandwich panels through our Digital technical Services (DtS).
-Digital, computer-aided chemistry and machine learning models will help to increase efficiency and cost savings, while avoiding waste and improving quality through more stable processes.
+Digital, computer-aided chemistry and machine learning models will help to increase efficiency and cost savings, while reducing waste and improving quality through more stable processes.

 Research projects for innovative insulationWe’re continually pushing boundaries to make polyurethane the insulation material of choice-addressing challenges through our material developments.